 In addition to saving, younger women do have the opportunity to focus on their income and make sure they are getting paid what they are worth.
 This is important.
 Society is becoming aware of the value of female leadership and young women can begin to take advantage of this and use this awareness to close the gap on wages.
 Negotiating their first paycheck is critical.
 It is the place where all things start.
 The next 40 years compensation package and all associated benefits start here.
 Retirement benefits, social security benefits and pensions or deferred compensation benefits are generally predicated upon salary.
 While women understand this, women are also known to be less effective and confident in the salary negotiations.
 They are often not offered nor do they seek mentors.
 I believe young women can change these trends, but they will need to do so actively.
 No one is going to hand them anything.

-All women must make the decisions about lifestyle, decisions that allow them to prepare for their independence, but single women must make them actively because they are their only income and saving source.
+All women must make the decisions about lifestyle.
+These decisions that allow them to prepare for their independence, but single women must make them actively because they are their only income and saving source.
 There is no backstop.
 In understanding this they should make sure they have created the space to save.
 It is important to live beneath your means.
 Equally important is to start early, start now and pay yourself first.
 For women who think they may be behind in their financial independence, put yourself first.
 I have worked with many women after a “grey divorce” who continue to put their adult children and grandchildren before themselves.
 When they ask me about helping with their grandchildren’s education, I remind them Grandchildren have a longer time to recover their college investment than Grandma does.
 Grandchildren can borrow for college, but Grandma can’t borrow for retirement.

 Women should consider alternative living situations if it benefits them.
 More and more women are sharing a home.
 Not only does living become cheaper when shared, there is some comfort in the company provided and sharing resources.
 The homes chosen should allow for aging.
 I find more single women in their fifties choosing to move to retirement communities early where they can plan for their life transitions.
 Planning for continuing care is essential.
 Single women should be careful to maintain proper estate planning paper work that allows health information to be shared to third parties and insures that proper powers of attorneys are in place.